 Coding Dojo students can also attend a part-time, online bootcamp, facilitating participation for those who live far from one of their campuses and/or who don’t have the resources to complete a full-time course.
 They also offer a part-time online data science course.

-Coding Dojo teaches students how to use software stacks, and aims to mold them into experienced developers.
+Coding Dojo reviews important topics such as software stacks, and aims to mold them into experienced developers.
 Their mainline online bootcamp offers students the opportunity to learn to program full stack with Python and other web technologies.
 (Python is considered by many programmers to be an excellent language to start with, so learning the Python stack first is a big benefit to students.)
 Coding Dojo aims to help students gain real-world coding experience to help them land a job in tech.

 |What’s a stack?|